 Dysthymia (Mild, Chronic Depression)

-Dysthymia, sometimes referred to as mild, chronic depression, is less severe than major depression.
+Dysthymia, sometimes referred to as mild, chronic depression, is less severe and has fewer symptoms than major depression.
 With dysthymia, the depression symptoms can linger for a long period of time, often two years or longer.
-Those who suffer from dysthymia can also experience periods of major depression.
+Those who suffer from dysthymia can also experience periods of major depression--sometimes called "double depression.".

 What Causes Dysthymia?

 Experts are not sure what causes dysthymia or depression.
 Genes may play a role, but many affected people will not have a family history of depression, and others with family history will not have depression problems.
-Changes in levels of brain chemicals are also believed to be involved.
-Major life stressors, chronic illness, medications, and relationship or work problems may also increase the chances of dysthymia.
+Abnormal functioning in brain circuits or nerve cell pathways that connect different brain regions regulating mood are also thought to be involved.
+Major life stressors, chronic illness, medications, and relationship or work problems may also increase the chances of dysthymia in people biologically predisposed to developing depression.

 What Are the Signs and Symptoms of Dysthymia?

-The symptoms of dysthymia are the same as those of major depression but not as intense and include the following:
+The symptoms of dysthymia are the same as those of major depression but fewer in number and not as intense.
+They include the following:

-physically restless or rundown that is noticeable by others
+- Being physically restless or rundown in a way that is noticeable by others

 Is Dysthymia Common in the U.S.?